Reports to: Executive Vice President of Finance & Administration

 - Align information and technology systems with institutional needs including hardware, software, network, telecom, and classroom A/V.

-- Provide technical support for all institutional applications.
+- Provide technical support for escalated help desk and desktop requests.

 - Create and maintain scripts or executables to automate department functions.